thanthese/vim-presentation/presentation.md

 # What is Vi/Vim?

-A text navigation and manipulation program (espcially suited for programmers).
+A text navigation and manipulation program (especially suited for programmers).

 # History

 - vi created in 1976 by Bill Joy
 - vim created in 1991 by Bram Moolenaar
-- qed -> ed -> ex -> vim
+- qed -> ed -> ex -> vi -> vim

   - ( ed -> sed -> perl -> *everywhere* )
   - ( ed -> grep )